How to Recover Deleted Tesla Dashcam Footage Using a Mac

 2. Safely eject your USB.
 Don’t just yank it out!
 Follow the instructions in Step 1 to pause recording on your dashcam. (except the Cabin Camera, which we can’t do anything about).
 Note that you will have to press and hold the camera icon until the dot turns grey.
 Once your dashcam is turned off, you can safely pull out your USB stick.

-How to Recover Lost Tesla Dashcam Footage: 5 Methods
+How to Recover Lost Tesla Dashcam Footage

 In this section, we’ll demonstrate five different ways to restore deleted videos from your Tesla dashcam via its USB or memory card.
 We start with the easiest method and work our way up – so we recommend starting with method 1.